-Keep in mind that the cheapest guy is not always the best option, and you get what you pay for.
+Remember that the cheapest guy is not always the best option; you get what you pay for.

 What Painting Company Is Right For My Needs?

-Also, ask each contractor about the size of his crew and experience level.
+Also, ask each contractor about crew size and experience level.

 What Questions Should I Ask During An Estimate?

-Preparation is also key.
+Preparation is also crucial.
 Ask about the steps the professional interior painter will use to prep the surfaces for painting.

 The number of coats a painter applies isn’t the only factor in determining the quality and price of the project.

-But if you can live with some imperfections, agree on what level of prep is acceptable and what isn’t.
+But if you can live with some imperfections, agree on what prep is acceptable and what isn’t.

 Do I Need A Contract When Hiring A Painter?

 Yes, always get a contract!
-The contract should include all the professional contractor’s information including name, address, phone number, plus whatever details agreed upon in the estimate.
+The contract should include all the professional contractor’s information, including name, address, phone number, and whatever details are agreed upon in the estimate.
 Get a copy of the professional interior painter’s liability and workers’ compensation insurance certificates.